lusee-night/luseepy/docker/README.md

 Images are kept on __Docker Hub__ in repositories belongning to the _lusee_ identity.

 _We base our luseepy images on the refspec Docker images_.
 The `refspec` images are originally derived from `python:3.10.1-bullseye` (Debian).
-The contain the `refspec` library and its Python bindings through the `cppyy` package.
+They contain the `refspec` library and its Python bindings through the `cppyy` package.
+Currently, the principal image is names `lusee/lusee-night-refspec-cppyy`.
+The _luseepy_ image is built on top of that.

 As usual, building the images is done from the folder one level above the `docker` folder, and so dockerfiles need to be specified with the `-f` option.